 One morning in December of 2011, I woke up and my right hand and wrist were completely limp and in pain.
 This lasted for two months.
 A doctor informed me my right ulnar and radial nerves weren’t sending messages through my arm.
 I needed an expensive surgery that might not work or could even cause permanent paralysis in my arm.
 After trying every alternative healthcare trick in the book for two months, it was a combination of cannabis & hours long massage of a “cold spot” in my arm that released the inflammation and slowly got my nerves to wake up.

 I now know that I have chronic inflammation and neuropathy, and that I need daily constant consumption of cannabis, in all its forms, in order to have functioning nerves in my arms and legs.
 After an initial learning curve, I learned how to be a cannabis patient and not only a functioning scientist and patient advocate, but a leading one.
 In 2012 I met my husband Todd, who worked in the legal marijuana industry in California and Oregon as a grower, edible company founder, and mobile dispensary owner.
 He convinced me to jump 100% into cannabis and never look back on my old life in academia.
 I published my first book, Train Your Brain to Get Thin: Prime Your Gray Cells for Weight Loss, Wellness and Exercise, with my co-author Melinda Boyd in November 2012.
 After a stint as a Chief Scientist of a nutraceutical company formulating and marketing products in six countries, I realized cannabis – or at least CBD – should be the next superfood and marketed as a vitamin.
-The concept for my next book,
+The concept for my next book, Vitamin Weed, was born!

 Check out: My Favorite CBD Products